Introduction to Scrum Basics

 Artifacts of a Scrum

-Documentation is used for progress in work and not collaboration.
+We employ documentation to track work progress rather than for collaboration purposes.
 Working software always measures this progress.
-Documentation in scrum is only through four main artifacts namely: Product backlog, Sprint backlog, Increment and Definition of Done.
+Documentation in Scrum is only through four main artifacts: Product backlog, Sprint backlog, Increment, and Definition of Done.

 1. Backlog of the product